 Article 35 Technical assistance at the initiative of the Commission

-1. At the initiative of the Commission, the Funds may support preparatory, monitoring, control, audit, evaluation, communication including corporate communication on the political priorities of the Union, visibility and all administrative and technical assistance actions necessary for the implementation of this Regulation and, where appropriate with third countries.
+1. At the initiative of the Commission, the Funds may support preparatory, monitoring, control, audit, evaluation, communication including corporate communication on the political priorities of the Union, visibility and all administrative and technical assistance actions necessary for the implementation of this Regulation and, where appropriate, with third countries.

-2. The actions referred to in the first subparagraph may include in particular:
+2. The actions referred to in paragraph 1 may include in particular:

 (a) assistance for project preparation and appraisal;